BRIDGES-AVATAR/pc3-catalog-webpage/content/tutorials/seanoe.md

 Click on NEW UPLOAD to create a new dataset

-You will find below the informations required to get a doi.
+You will find below the informations required to get a doi, the better it is done the faster the validation will be granted

-Be aware that once you submit the dataset, it can be modified only by request, so be sure to have correctly filled out all the requirements before clicking on submit.
+Be aware that once you submit the dataset, it can be modified only by mail request, so be sure to have correctly filled out all the requirements before clicking on submit.

 <img src="figures/new-upload1.png" alt="accueil" width="600"/>